 Your Biewer terrier grooming regimen will depend on how long you keep her fur, Torres says.
 The long show coats, with her hair trailing all the way down to the floor, will require daily brushing and twice-monthly baths.
 The shorter puppy cut will only necessitate brushing every few days and maybe a monthly bath.

-You don't want to wash your dog too often, however.
-Pruett warns that frequent baths can dry your Biewer's skin out and cause dandruff.
+But you don't want to wash your dog too often.
+Pruett warns that frequent baths can dry out your Biewer's skin and cause dandruff.
 As for other grooming, you'll want to clip your dog's nails whenever you start to hear them click-clack on hard floors.
 And don't forget about brushing her teeth, either.

-Biewer terriers also have dietary needs you'll need keep in mind—for reasons we're about to explain.
+Biewer terriers also have dietary needs you'll need to keep in mind—for reasons we're about to explain.

 Biewer terriers are healthy dogs, but they do have sensitive gastrointestinal (GI) systems, which affects which kind of food you can feed them, says Pruett, a member of the BTCA's health committee.
 You'll want to feed your Biewer a low-protein diet with food that includes about 15 percent protein and about 15–30 percent fat.
-While we're at it, resist the temptation to feed your Biewer high-fat table scraps like ham or French fries.
-Too much of that kind of food can lead to pancreatitis, according to Pruett.
+Resist the temptation to feed your Biewer high-fat table scraps like ham or French fries.
+Too much of that kind of food can lead to pancreatitis, Pruett says.

-This breed was quite literally born in 1984 when a Yorkie belonging to Gertrud and Werner Biewer gave birth to a pair of puppies whose black, white, and tan fur didn't at all look like a normal Yorkie's coat, the AKC writes.
+This breed was quite literally born in 1984, when a Yorkie belonging to Gertrud and Werner Biewer gave birth to a pair of puppies whose black, white, and tan fur didn't at all look like a normal Yorkie's coat, according to the BTCA.